antoine-coulon/skott/README.md

 >
 > **cyclops** is meant to represent all the file tree structure but was designed to only include dependencies that are currently being used in the project based on the entrypoint.
 Consequently unused files won't be included in the graph structure.

-* ✅ Works for JavaScript (EcmaScript and CommonJS modules)
+* ✅ Works for **JavaScript/Node.js** projects (ECMAScript and CommonJS modules)
-* ✅ Deeply detects circular dependencies in an efficient way
+* ✅ Deeply detects **circular dependencies** in an efficient way
-* ✅ Deeply collect all dependencies on which a graph node depends on
-* ✅ Deeply search for parent dependencies of a given node
+* ✅ Deeply **collect all dependencies of the project graph**
-* ✅ Parent and child dependencies traversals
+* ✅ Deep **parent and child dependencies traversals**
 * ✅ Node.js core, binary and JSON modules are excluded by default
 * ✅ Third-party libraries are excluded by default

+Work in progress includes:
+* 🛠 Caching on graph operations to provide better traversal efficiency
+* 🛠 Collect metadata on the graph (unused imports, unoptimized imports)
+* 🛠 Collect metadata on each traversed node (file size, number of other nodes depending on it, etc)
+* 🛠 Resolve workspaces/monorepos graphs

 ## Examples